schuam/.dotfiles/README.md

 **WARNING**: Before you run the scipt, read it, understand what it does, and make sure you want it to do what it does.

+# TODO

+- Update installation script, it is not quite up to date.